 The BEA Wire | BEA's Official Blog

-Personal income increased 0.2 percent in November after increasing 0.5 percent in October.
-Wages and salaries, the largest component of personal income, increased 0.2 percent in November after increasing 0.4 percent in October.
+Personal income decreased 0.1 percent in January after increasing 1.0 percent in December, the largest increase since December 2012.
+Wages and salaries, the largest component of personal income, increased 0.3 percent in January after increasing 0.5 percent in December.

 Statistics on consumer spending in January, also known as personal consumption expenditures, have been rescheduled for release March 29 because of the effects of the temporary lapse in federal funding.